|

 Change the user role of multiple users

-PT global operations/expert: Can change user roles of multiple internal and external users in all organizations, sub-organizations, or sites within the
+PT global operations/expert: Can change user roles of multiple internal and external users in all organizations, sub-organizations, or sites within the Powertrain portal.

-PT country admin: Can change the user role of multiple internal and external users in organizations, sub-organizations, or sites that belong
+PT country admin: Can change the user role of multiple internal and external users in organizations, sub-organizations, or sites that belong to the country within the Powertrain portal.

 PT principal user/External principal user: Can change the user role of multiple internal users in authorized organizations within the Powertrain portal.